bhisaac/5eFP/5eFP-SRD.md

 You can use your voice and musical instruments to affect creatures and encounters.
 You can have up to three musical instruments from bagpipes, drum, dulcimer, flute, lute, lyre, horn, pan flute, shawm, or viol in your inventory without them counting against your equipment slots.

 If a game feature has the resonant keyword, you can affect the creature or encounter using your voice or musical instruments, such as sharing a stirring speech or a musical performance, provided you aren't prevented from making sounds.
 If you use this feature this way, you make a CHA check.
-A failed check is considered a success, a success counts as two successes, and a critical success satisfies all requirements to resolve the conflict within the creature or the encounter.
+A success counts as two successes, and a critical success satisfies all requirements to resolve the conflict within the creature or the encounter.

 ## Magic Performance